|

 in South America and Europe with the Navy Band, to a tour with the

-I still get just as excited about an upcoming gig as I did back in
+I still get just as excited now before a gig as I did in

 |